 - Scholarship in 2021 at Imperial College London

-In October 2021, Kai Hong is going to start his PhD in the High Energy Physics group at Imperial College London.
-He is going to conduct his research in the CMS research group in CERN, under the supervision of Dr Alexander Tapper.
-His PhD project will involve searching for long-lived particles (LLPs) using data from the Large Hadron Collider (LHC).
-The analysis would probe the matter-antimatter asymmetry of the universe, and demystify the nature of dark matter.
+Kai is currently a PhD student in the High Energy Physics group at Imperial College London.
+He is going to conduct his research in the CMS experiment at CERN, under the supervision of Prof Alexander Tapper.
+His PhD project will involve searching for long-lived particles using data from the Large Hadron Collider.
+The analysis aims to demystify the nature of dark matter.

 DOI: 10.1103/PhysRevD.105.056007 (publication)

 Published in: Phys.Rev.D 105 (2022) 5, 056007